Skip to Content Accessibility Information

 The Police Training and Standards Commission is the body established by the Maryland Legislature to govern police certification and training in the State.
 The original Police Training Commission was established in April 1966.
 The Commission was abolished September 30, 2016 by the State legislature and the newly created Police Training and Standards Commission was established October 1, 2016.
 Its membership establishes minimum standards of training and selection for police officers in Maryland.
 Meetings are held on a quarterly basis or as needed.
 Contact ptsc.dpscs@maryland.gov for more information.

-Special Note: The Police Training and Standards Commission meeting scheduled for Wednesday, October 2, 2024, at 10:00 am has been changed to begin at 9:00 am.
-The meeting will be held at the Public Safety Education and Training Center located at 6852 4th Street, Sykesville, MD 21784.
+Special Note: The Police Training & Standards Commission will be holding a Revocation Hearing on Thursday, October 30, 2025 and Tuesday, November 4, 2025.
+Both days will begin at 9:00 am.
+The hearing will be held at the Public Safety Education and Training Center located at 6852 4th Street, Sykesville, MD 21784.
+The hearing will be held in closed session.

 Place: Public Safety Education and Training Center